-Pierre Marcouiller is Executive Chairman of the Board of Directors of Camso Inc. since April 2017, after having been Chairman of its Board of Directors and Chief Executive Officer since 2000.
+Pierre Marcouiller is the President of Nexcap Inc. He is the former Executive Chairman of the Board of Directors of Camso Inc., a manufacturing business of off-road tires and tracks, a position he held from April 2017 until December 2018, after having been Chairman of its Board of Directors and Chief Executive Officer since 2000.
 Before joining Camso Inc., he was President and Chief Executive Officer of Venmar Ventilation Inc., a North American leader in air quality products, from 1986 to 1996.
-Mr. Marcouiller is Entrepreneur-Trainer at the École d'Entrepreneurship de Beauce and sits on the Board of Directors of QG100, a private group of 100 Québec business leaders whose goal is to support the emergence of world leaders in their fields.
+Mr. Marcouiller is Entrepreneur-Trainer at the École d'Entrepreneurship de Beauce and sits on the Board of Directors of certain private companies.